-Name I/O Description С Input-Clock Positive Output Clock Input .
-C is used in conjunction with $\overline{C}$ to clock out the Read data from the device.
-C and $\overline{C}$ can be used together to deskew the flight times of various devices on the board back to the controller.
-See application example for further details.
-C Input-Clock Negative Output Clock Input. $\overline{C}$ is used in conjunction with C to clock out the Read data from the device.
+Name I/O Description C Input-Clock Negative Output Clock Input . $\overline{C}$ is used in conjunction with C to clock out the Read data from the device.
 C and $\overline{C}$ can be used together to deskew the flight times of various devices on the board cack to the controller.
-See application example for further details. К Input-Clock Positive Input Clock Input .
-The rising edge of K is used to capture synchronous inputs to the device and to drive out data through $Q{[x:0]}$ when in single clock mode.
-All accesses are initiated on the rising edge of K. K Input-Clock Negative Input Clock Input. $\overline{K}$ is used to capture synchronous inputs to the device and to drive out data through $Q{[x:0]}$ when in single clock mode.
-ZQ Input Output Impedance Matching Input.
-This input is used to tune the device outputs to the system data bus impedance. $Q{[x:0]}$ output impedance are set to 0.2 x RQ, where RQ is a resistor connected between ZQ and ground.
-Alternately, this pin can be connected directly to $V{DD}$ , which enables the minimum impedance mode.
+See application example for further details. к Input-Clock Positive Input Clock Input .
+The rising edge of K is used to capture synchronous inputs to the device and to drive out data through $Q{[17:0]}$ when in single clock mode.
+All accesses are initiated on the rising edge of K. ĸ Input-Clock Negative Input Clock Input . $\overline{K}$ is used to capture synchronous inputs being presented to the device and to drive out data through $Q{[17:0]}$ when in single clock mode.
+ZQ Input Output Impedance Matching Input .
+This input is used to tune the device outputs to the system data bus impedance. $Q{[17:0]}$ output impedance is set to 0.2 x RQ, where RQ is a resistor connected between ZQ and ground.
+Alternately, this pin can be connected directly to V DD , which enables the minimum impedance mode.
 This pin cannot be connected directly to GND or left unconnected.
-TDO Output TDO pin for JTAG.
+TDO Output TDO for JTAG.
 TCK Input TCK pin for JTAG.
 TDI Input TDI pin for JTAG.
 TMS Input TMS pin for JTAG.
+NC/18M N/A Address expansion for 18M.
+This is not connected to the die and so can be tied to any voltage level.
 NC/36M N/A Address expansion for 36M.
-This pin is not connected to the die and so can be tied to any voltage level on CY7C1303AV18/CY7C1306AV18.
+This is not connected to the die and so can be tied to any voltage level.
 GND/72M Input Address expansion for 72M.
-This pin has to be tied to GND on CY7C1303AV18.
-NC/72M N/A Address expansion for 72M.
-This pin can be tied to any voltage level on CY7C1306AV18.
+This must be tied LOW.
 GND/144M Input Address expansion for 144M.
-This pin has to be tied to GND on CY7C1303AV18/CY7C1306AV18.
-GND/288M Input Address expansion for 288M.
-This pin has to be tied to GND on CY7C1306AV18.
-NC N/A No connected to the die.
-Can be tied to any voltage level. $V{REF}$ Input- Reference Reference Voltage Input.
-Static input used to set the reference level for HSTL inputs and Outputs as well as AC measurement points. $V{DD}$ Power Supply Power supply inputs to the core of the device.
-V SS Ground Ground for the device. $V{DDQ}$ Power Supply Power supply inputs for the outputs of the device.
+This must be tied LOW.
+NC N/A Not connected to the die.
+Can be tied to any voltage level.
+V REF Input- Reference Reference Voltage Input .
+Static input used to set the reference level for HSTL inputs and Outputs as well as AC measurement points.
+V DD Power Supply Power supply inputs to the core of the device.
+V SS Ground Ground for the device.
+V DDQ Power Supply Power supply inputs for the outputs of the device.